andrewjsmith00/notes/Kubernetes/Basic Kubernetes Concepts/Containers and Pods.md

-# Containers and Pods
-Pods are the smallest and most basic building block of [[Kubernetes]] A pod will have one or more containers, storage and IP address in the Kubernetes network
+[[Pod]]s are the smallest and most basic building block of [[Kubernetes]] A pod will have one or more containers, storage and IP address in the Kubernetes network

 In order to run containers, Kubernetes will schedule pods to run on servers in the cluster.
-When a pod is scheduled, the serber will run the containers that are part of that pod
+When a pod is scheduled, the server will run the containers that are part of that pod

 An example of a pod running [[NGINX]] is
 ```shell